smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

 Before making a request:

-1. Encrypt the secrets and store the encrypted version in a file `offchain-secrets.json`.
+1. Encrypt the secrets with your private key and store the encrypted version in the `offchain-secrets.json` file.

    ```bash
    npx hardhat functions-build-offchain-secrets --network REPLACE_NETWORK